rajeshbhasin/rajeshbhasin/README.md

 - 👋 Hi, I’m @rajeshbhasin
-- 👀 I’m interested in Automation
+- 👀 I’m interested in Frontend/Backend and Frameworks
-- 🌱 I’m currently working on Python
+- 🌱 I’m currently working on Python and Javascript/React
-- 💞️ I’m looking to collaborate on Automation projects
 - 📫 How to reach me -rajesh045@gmail.com

 <!---